ekondis/mixbench/mixbench-opencl/README.md

 ## Building notes

-In some cases (depending on the CMake version) the OpenCL files might not be discovered automatically.
+Occasionally, (depending on the CMake version) the OpenCL files might not be discovered automatically.
 In such cases you might need to provide the OpenCL directories explicitly, as seen in the examples below: